lsalgado28/lsalgado28/README.md

 ## Laila Salgado

-I am a student at MIT studying Artificial Intelligence and Decision Making.
+I am an undergraduate student studying Artificial Intelligence and Decision Making at MIT.
 I use this portfolio to showcase personal projects, along with generalized versions of work I've done in research and internships.

 ## Projects